treasure-hacks/deta-flask/README.md

 A Todo List Application Built in Python using Flask.

-**BASELINE**: This branch contains the basic working code that you should be able to create from following our workshop.
-This branch lets you create, render, and delete tasks.
+**DATE-NOTIFIER**: This branch builds off of the code in the `baseline` branch.
+It contains all features in the baseline, and on top of that, notifies you of tasks due on a certain day.

 ## Setting Up Locally